Introduction

 Adjust the Strike Plate

-Reposition the Strike Plate: Align it with the latch to ensure the door closes easily.
+Reposition the Strike Plate: Align the strike plate with the latch to make closing the door easier.

-File the Plate: If minor adjustments don’t work, filing down the strike plate can provide a better fit.
+File the Plate: If minor adjustments don’t work, filing down the strike plate can help it fit better.

 Advanced Fixes for Persistent Door Sagging